Pringley/patentpaper2/paper.markdown

 **node** in the graph, and each citation is represented by an **edge** connecting the *citing* node to the *cited* node.

-There has been some prior work in the area of citation network analysis.
-@garfield64 popularized the systematic use of forward citation count as a metric for scholarly influence. @hummon89 defined several new metrics to track paths of influence, which were later improved by @batagelj03.
+Earlier work in the area of citation network analysis by @garfield64 popularized the systematic use of forward citation count as a metric for scholarly influence. @hummon89 defined several new metrics to track paths of influence, which were later improved by @batagelj03.
 The PageRank algorithm was introduced by @page99rank.
 It originally powered the Google search engine, treating hypertext links as "citations" between documents on the world wide web.
 These are merely a select few prior works -- this listing fails to exhaust even the highlights.

 ## Case study: LED patents